discordrpc/minecraft-chat/README.md

 # Minecraft Chat
 [![npm version](https://badge.fury.io/js/minecraft-chat.svg)](https://badge.fury.io/js/minecraft-chat)

-Create minecraft bots with the ability to send and receive chats.
+Create minecraft bots with the ability to send and receive chats. **Please note** that this package was specifically built for a personal project and was released upon request.
+Customisability is low and there may be unresolved bugs and issues.

 ## Features